endlessm/xdelta3-ruby/README.md

 # Xdelta3::Ruby

-Gem that eases creation of xdelta diffs of directories
+Gem that eases creation of xdelta diffs.
+Currently this is just a wrapper over the system's xdelta3 CLI interface.

 ## Installation